How will sick leave affect my redundancy?

 How does accepting reduced working hours or pay affect my redundancy payment later on ?

 If you were made redundant within one year of being put on reduced hours or pay, your redundancy payment would be based on your earnings for a full week.
 If you are made redundant after working reduced hours for more than a year, how your payment will be calculated depends on whether you accepted being on reduced hours or not.
 If you fully accepted the reduced working hours as your normal week and never asked to return to full-time work, then your redundancy payment will be based on your gross pay for the reduced working hours.
 If, on the other hand, you never accepted the reduced working hours as your normal hours and continually asked to be put back on full-time working, then it is clear you did not accept your reduced working hours as normal.
-If you have a dispute about this with your employer you could make a claim to the Employment Appeals Tribunal.
+If you have a dispute about this with your employer you could make a claim to the Workplace Relations Commission.

 How will short time affect my redundancy payment?